 Yes, I am aware the book came out in 2004, and yes, it took me 16 years to finally read it.
-For me, quarantine has made me rethink dating.
-Sure, being casual is fun, but how great is casual when you can’t meet up anymore.
-You realize you can only talk to your casual guy about work and well…you know.
-I don’t think there is anything wrong with wanting casual or to date no one.
-What I don’t think is good is settling for less.
-This book is a beautiful reminder that we as women love to lick up crumbs dropped on the floor by him.
+This book is a beautiful reminder that we as women love to lick up crumbs dropped on the floor by men.
 I am guilty of it, too.
 Getting a comment on one of my Instagram photos made my day last week, yet hmmm… maybe he doesn’t realize that the phone he is holding makes calls, too?
-I highly recommend listening to “The Girls Gotta Eat Podcast” where they interview the co-author, Greg Behrendt.
+I highly recommend listening to “The Girls Gotta Eat Podcast” where they interview the co-author, Greg Behrendt…..

 “That book is so old and the movie kind of sucked, how could I get advice from it?”

 Well, I will be honest, you won’t get much advice from the movie.
 It completely backpedals and ruins the whole essence of what we should have learned.
 (That’s Hollywood for ya.)
 But as a book, wow.
 I felt personally attacked at points.
 It’s brilliant to bring up every excuse and still give such a simple response (“he’s just not that into you”).

 Casual daters can get a lot out of it, too….